 Mar 1st '78 Alice is reported as being at the Roxy in Los Angeles to see Rick Danko (The Band) and "surprise" guest apearances by the rest of The Band with Dr John on keyboards.

 March 2nd '78 Alice attends the premiere of 'Sextette' in Hollywood, CA.

 School's Out For Summer Tour '78 (Lace And Whiskey Tour Pt 2)

 Notes: The same show as King Of The Silver Screen tour '77.

 April 1st '78 Over 1,000 fans are reportedly queuing in sub-zero tempertures for tickets to the Winnipeg show.

-April 28th `78 Minneapolis MN, St. Paul Civic Centre (w/ Be Bop Deluxe) [Ticket] [Billboard Advert confirms] - Audience member lets of a gas canister about an hour into the show and the venue has to be cleared.
+April 28th '78 Minneapolis MN, St. Paul Civic Center (w/ Be Bop Deluxe) [Ticket] [Billboard Advert confirms] - around an hour into the show ( or during 'School's Out' depending on the report) an audience member lets off a gas canister and the venue has to be cleared.
+Evelen people were treated in hospital for eye irritation or smoke inhalation and then released.
 Later they had crew t-shirts made saying "I survived St Paul". - TV listing suggest Alice also appeared on 'Good Morning, America' TV show.

 "Ah, Alice Cooper...who Be Bop Deluxe opened for in America way back in the '70s.
 And, as I've often said here on the forum, a very nice man who treated us like human beings and fellow artists on our dates with him, something I've never forgotten and still appreciate.